Denotational semantics for guarded dependent type theory: A presheaf model

 With these definitions we can extend the interpretation to the whole of $\coregdtt$.
 However the interpretation only validates the basic axioms, i.e., $\beta$ and $\eta$ laws.
 It does not validate the clock irrelevance axiom.
-To soundly interpret $\coregdtt$ we need to require that the objects and terms are suitably constant.
+To soundly interpret $\coregdtt$ we need to require that the families are suitably constant.
 This is the subject of the next section.
-First, however, we state the substitution lemma for \coregdtt.